FranckPachot/ybdemo/README.md

 - SQLSTATE 5xxxx are system errors.
 The program stops because you probably want to fix your demo environment
 - SQLSTATE 40001 are serialization errors.
 They are retried with exponential backoff until a max_retries limit.
 - SQLSTATE 40P01 are deadlocks.
 They are retried with exponential backoff until a max_retries limit.
+- SQLSTATE 08006 or XX000 can happen before or after the transaction commit.
+Retry must guarantee that duplicate transactions are detected.
 - Other SQLSTATE stop the program because you probably want to define how to handle them.

 On SQLTransientConnectionException, the thread continues to retry, without waiting because there's already a timeout set in the connection pool settings.
 This error must be handled because transcient connection failures are exected in a distributed database, during unplanned (node, zone, region down) or planned (rolling upgrades) events.